 Open a U.S. bank account

 Although you’ll need a Social Security number (SSN) before you can qualify for some bank accounts, that’s not always the case.
 You may be able to apply with other identification documents, such as your passport, visa, or Independent Taxpayer Identification Number (ITIN).

-You can also initiative the process of opening a U.S. bank account before your big move as many major Canadian banks offer accounts specifically for people who will frequently travel between Canada and the U.S. If you’re already banking with one of the Big Five—BMO, CIBC, RBC, Scotiabank or TD—ask a banker about their cross-border accounts.
-Lean more about the best best banking options for Canadians in the U.S. here
+You can also initiate the process of opening a U.S. bank account before your big move, as many major Canadian banks offer accounts specifically for people who will frequently travel between Canada and the U.S. If you’re already banking with one of the Big Five—BMO, CIBC, RBC, Scotiabank or TD—ask a banker about their cross-border accounts.

 Establish your U.S. address